Renormalisation Group approach to General Relativity: Abstract

 \section{Abstract}

 The detection of gravitational waves has intensified the need for efficient, high-precision modeling of the two-body problem in General Relativity.
-Current analytical methods, primarily the Post-Minkowskian and Post-Newtonian expansions, are inherently perturbative, while numerical relativity remains computationally expensive.
+Current analytical methods, primarily the Post-Minkowskian and Post-Newtonian expansions, are inherently perturbative, while Numerical Relativity remains computationally expensive.
 In this Letter, we introduce a middle path: an exact renormalization group (RG) equation for classical gravitational systems.
-We demonstrate that our equation correctly reproduces the first three orders of the Post-Minkowskian expansion.
-Crucially, it provides a framework for non-perturbative approximations.
-As a first application, we show that our method efficiently recovers the 1PN two-body action, bypassing the need for complex three-graviton vertex calculations by leveraging the intrinsic nonlinearity of the RG flow.
+After demonstrating that our equation correctly reproduces the Post-Minkowskian expansion, we show how it easily recovers the 1PN two-body action, bypassing the need for complex three-graviton vertex calculations.
 This establishes the exact RG as a powerful new tool for tackling strong-field dynamics in gravity.